lfe/blog/src/_posts/2015-04-05-1332-ledis-using-redis-from-lfe.md

 #(ok "0")
 ```

-From the examples you can also see how ``DEL`` itself returns 1 or 0 depending
+From the examples you can also see how ``del`` itself returns 1 or 0 depending
 on whether the key was removed (it existed) or not (there was no such key with
 that name).
 You may also delete multiple keys in one go: